 - A. Designation of a Contract Compliance Officer.
-The Office of Administration shall hereby designate a Contract Compliance Officer of the City of Stamford who shall have, but not be limited to, the duties set forth in this ordinance. - B. Tracking of contracts; biannual report. - The Contract Compliance Officer, with the assistance of the Office of Legal Affairs, shall maintain a system for the tracking of contracts for goods and services in excess of twenty-five thousand dollars (\$25,000.00) fifty thousand dollars (\$50,000.00) or in an amount as set forth in § 23-18.4 A of the Code of Ordinances (Purchasing Ordinance: Contracts) as the same may be amended from time to time. - 2.
-The Contract Compliance Officer shall prepare a biannual report to the Board of Representatives, the Board of Finance and the Mayor to be delivered on or before January 15 and July 15 of each year and which shall provide the following information as of January 1 and July 1 of that year. - a.
+The Office of Administration shall hereby designate a Contract Compliance Officer of the City of Stamford who shall have, but not be limited to, the duties set forth in this ordinance. - B. Tracking of contracts; biannual report. - 1.
+The Contract Compliance Officer, with the assistance of the Office of Legal Affairs, shall maintain a system for the tracking of contracts for goods and services in excess of fifty thousand dollars (\$50,000.00) or in an amount as set forth in § 23-18.4 A of the Code of Ordinances (Purchasing Ordinance: Contracts) as the same may be amended from time to time. - The Contract Compliance Officer shall prepare a biannual report to the Board of Representatives, the Board of Finance and the Mayor to be delivered on or before January 15 and July 15 of each year and which shall provide the following information as of January 1 and July 1 of that year. - a.
 A list of all valid and approved contracts for goods and services, listed by the name of the contractor or service provider, for which payments by the City of Stamford exceed, or in the opinion of the Contract Compliance Officer are likely to exceed, one hundred thousand dollars (\$100,000.00) for each contract. - b.
 The expiration date of all such contracts, if applicable. - c.
 The scope of services for all such contracts. - d.
-The compensation provided for in all such contracts. - C. Listing of contractors and providers providing goods and services without a contract.
-Said biannual report shall also list separately all contractors or service providers who, at the time of the report, are known by the Contract Compliance Officer to be providing goods or services without a valid and approved contract with the City of Stamford, and to whom payments by the City of Stamford exceed, or in the opinion of said officer are likely to exceed, one hundred thousand dollars (\$100,000.00). - D. Effective date.
-This ordinance shall take effect on July 1, 2001 and the first report shall be submitted to the Board of Representatives, the Board of Finance and the Mayor on or before January 15, 2002.
-The Contract Compliance Officer shall additionally include in said biannual report to the Board of Representatives, the Board of Finance and the Mayor, a list of all contracts procured by state or federal bid, or by a cooperative association of municipalities, pursuant to Section 23-18.5 of the Purchasing Ordinance.
+The compensation provided for in all such contracts.

+- C. Listing of contractors and providers providing goods and services without a contract.
+Said biannual report shall also list separately all contractors or service providers who, at the time of the report, are known by the Contract Compliance Officer to be providing goods or services without a valid and approved contract with the City of Stamford, and to whom payments by the City of Stamford exceed, or in the opinion of said officer are likely to exceed, one hundred thousand dollars (\$100,000.00). - D. The Contract Compliance Officer shall additionally include in said biannual report to the Board of Representatives, the Board of Finance and the Mayor, a list of all contracts procured by state or federal bid, or by a cooperative association of municipalities, pursuant to Section 23-18.5 of the Purchasing Ordinance.
 Such report shall contain all such information as is set forth in Subsections "a" through "d" of Paragraph B.2. above. - E. Effective date.
 This Ordinance was effective on July 1, 2001.
 Part D of this Ordinance, as amended, shall take effect on January 1, 2015, such that the first biannual report containing the data required by Paragraph D above shall be submitted to the Board of Representatives, the Board of Finance and the Mayor on or before January 15, 2015.

 Sec.
 23-18.5.
 State and federal bids.
-Cooperative associations of municipalities.
+Cooperative associations-of municipalities.

-- A. Contracts obtained by competitive bid by the State of Connecticut or by the Connecticut Hospital Association or its affiliates or by the federal GSA or through a cooperative association of municipalities, may be utilized when it is determined, in writing, by the purchasing agent to be in the best interest of the city, provided that proper bidding and awarding procedures have been used and the bid specifications are as stringent as city requirements. - B. Said certification shall be made part of the contract file, and all such purchases shall be included in the quarterly report.
+- A. Contracts obtained by either-competitive-bid-by the State of Connecticut, other U.S. States, or by the Connecticut Hospital Association or its affiliates or by or the federal GSA, that are open for use-by-political subdivisions, or through a cooperative association for procurement open for use-by-municipalities, of municipalities, may be utilized when it is determined, in writing, by the purchasing agent to be in the best interest of the city, provided that <a href="mailto:example: - B. Said certification shall be made part of the contract file, and all such purchases shall be included in the quarterly report.